 At Monsanto, Product Stewardship is the responsible development, management and use of technologies and products across our seeds, traits and crop protection businesses throughout the entire product life cycle.
 We take the stewardship of our products very seriously.

 Product Stewardship policies are set at the highest levels of the company and extend throughout our company culture.
 Focus areas for stewardship include:

-- Stewardship and The Pledge: Meeting Monsanto's high stewardship standards, and operating with integrity in accordance with our Pledge values.
+- Product Stewardship and The Pledge: Monsanto is committed to meeting high stewardship standards and operating with integrity in accordance with our Pledge values.

-- Seed Patent Protection: Patents, like copyrights, are a form of intellectual property protection that legally prohibits unauthorized duplication of a product.
-In agriculture plant varieties and seeds with enhanced biotech traits may be patent protected whether soybean, strawberries, flowers etc. Monsanto is one of many seed companies that patent their innovations and enforces its patents is to ensure a level playing field for the vast majority of honest farmers who abide by their agreements, and to discourage using unpaid technology to gain an unfair advantage.
+- Seed Patent Protection: Patents are a form of intellectual property that grants to the patent owner the exclusive right to make, use and sell an invention for a limited time.
+Patents in agriculture cover innovations such as seeds with enhanced biotech traits and new plant varieties.
+Monsanto enforces its patents to ensure a level playing field for the farmers who abide by their agreements and to discourage using unpaid technology to gain an unfair advantage.

 - Seed Dealer Stewardship Policy: Seed dealers that are authorized to sell seed containing Monsanto patented technologies are responsible to clearly communicate Monsanto’s stewardship policies to employees, especially those who manage seed and customer seed sales.
 Market research confirms that growers listen to their seed dealers and retailers when it comes to stewardship.
 Dealers are integral in communicating not just the importance of proper stewardship but also educating employees and customers on Monsanto Stewardship Policies.